 Spatako was reported to have told his brother that he was on a trip to the North and might be away for days.
-He thus asked the brother to help him deliver a letter, as it was urgent the father got the message.
+He asked the brother to help him deliver a letter, as the father needed to get the message.
 He told his brother to assure the father that he was fine but needed to go on that trip, as it was urgent.

-He also added one for his wife that she might put to bed before he arrived in a few days’ time.
-(The wife was not even pregnant at that time, at least she was not aware of being pregnant then, it was going to be their first child and she had no concept of morning sickness or pregnancy symptoms)
+He also added one for his wife to put to bed before arriving in a few days.
+(The wife was not even pregnant at that time, at least she was not aware of being pregnant then, it was going to be their first child, and she had no concept of morning sickness or pregnancy symptoms)

 Ife was home then and witnessed all that had happened.
 Days later, she saw Spatako in his misty form wandering round the home of his wife.
-She had tried to talk to him but he never heard her and would follow his wife around.
+She had tried to talk to him, but he never heard her and would follow his wife around.
 Ife was too scared of her mother’s reaction to her own strangeness to offer to ask for help.
-Naturally, when the wife put to bed it had been a girl and Ife wondered if it was Spatako that had come back as a girl.
+Naturally, when the wife put it to bed, it had been a girl, and Ife wondered if it was Spatako that had come back as a girl.

-As a medical doctor, some of the myths and conceptions of her people had become clearer and she could even see the rationale in some of them.
-She could tell where they had mixed the spiritual half knowledge with sheer ignorance.
-However, it had only served to strengthen her love and show her what she needed to do to help enlighten her people… For a long time she toyed with the idea of starting an NGO to explore the possibilities of educating them but so far, she had not come to a concrete decision.
+As a medical doctor, some of her people’s myths and conceptions had become clearer, and she could even see the rationale in some of them.
+She could tell where they had mixed the spiritual half-knowledge with sheer ignorance.
+However, it had only served to strengthen her love and show her what she needed to do to help enlighten her people… For a long time, she toyed with the idea of starting an NGO to explore the possibilities of educating them, but so far, she had not come to a concrete decision.

 Ife was so lost in thought that it took a while before she noticed the persistent knocking on the door and looked up startled into the puzzled eyes of Yomi, and she blinked.

-“Why are you knocking on the table, doing some kind of séance?”
+“Why are you knocking on the table, doing some séance?”

-Yomi stared and laughed, “You look like you are in trance.
+Yomi stared and laughed, “You look like you are in a trance.
 Can you see me now?”

 “All of ten minutes Lady,” Yomi replied.
 “What held your attention so much so that you only nodded when I came in and stared unseeing?”